basho/basho_docs/source/languages/en/riak/dev/advanced/write-once.md

 taken to be the maximum of the `w` and `dw` values.
 For example, for an `n_val` of 3, if `dw` is set to `all`, then `w` will be `3`.

-This write additionally supports the `sloppy_quroum` property.
+This write additionally supports the `sloppy_quorum` property.
 If set to `false`, only primary nodes will be selected for calculation of write quorum nodes.